-Event Studies.
-In Figure 5, we report estimates from the event study equivalent of our differences-in-differences (panel (a)) and our triple-differences specification (panel (b)) (see Appendix Figure A8).
-These figures show no evidence of pre-trends and that the null effects we estimate are not masking heterogeneity over time.
+no evidence of pre-trends and that the null effects on news ratings we estimate are not masking heterogeneity over time.
+Appendix Figure A8 shows that the same is true when using log impressions as the outcome.
 As usual, Appendix E provides for further information on the robustness of these estimates.

 Heterogeneity by Demographics.
 Because we are using aggregate viewership data, it is still possible that our null results on average ratings could be explained by in and out movements of different demographic groups.
 While we do not have access to individual viewership data that would allow us to test this precisely, we can rely on ratings for specific demographic groups to look for evidence still at the aggregate, but finer, level.
 In Appendix Table B7, we find no evidence of the null effect we estimate for Sinclair being driven by heterogeneous effects by age (above/below 50) or gender.
-Instead, we see some suggestive evidence in line with an increase in viewership of individuals over 50 and women following Nexstar's acquisitions, both when we measure the outcome as a rating and as log impressions.
+Instead, we see some suggestive evidence in line with an increase in viewership by viewers over 50 and women-the core audience of local TV news-following Nexstar's acquisitions, both when we measure the outcome as a rating and as log impressions.

 Non-Local News Programs.
-A possibility for the limited effects on viewership of local news-casts is that individuals' consumption behavior might depend on factors that are unrelated to local news.
-For example, viewers might choose to watch a channel because of its entertainment programs and then consumer local news as part of the stations' content bundle.
+A possibility for the limited effects on viewership of local newscasts is that viewers' consumption behavior might depend on factors that are unrelated to local news.
+For example, viewers might choose to watch a channel because of its entertainment programs and then consume local news as part of the stations' content bundle.
 To explore whether this is the case, we look at viewership of non-local news program.
 In Appendix Table B8, we find patterns that are very much in line with what we see for local newscasts, suggesting similar responses across the board.

 Summary.
-Overall, we find that viewers limitedly respond to changes in the attention devoted to local politics and local events more generally in their newscasts by altering their local TV news consumption behavior: Sinclair's decrease in local coverage has no effect on viewership, while we only find weak evidence of Nexstar's increase attracting core local news viewers.
+Overall, we find that viewers have muted responses to changes in the attention devoted to local politics and local events more generally in their newscasts: Sinclair's decrease in local coverage has no effect on viewership, while we only find weak evidence of Nexstar's increase attracting core local news viewers.

 This potentially puzzling result can be rationalized in different ways.
 First, it is possible that demand for local news is only one of the drivers of local TV consumption.
 This is in line with recent evidence showing that local elections increase attention to local politics, but not the consumption of local news (McCrain and Peterson 2023).
-Second, this could be explained by there being inertia in TV consumption behavior.
-This is particularly likely in this case, where acquisitions are opaque from the point of view of the viewer, as there are no changes to salient aspects of local news such as anchors, channel, or overall programming.
+Second, the null effect could be explained by inertia in TV consumption behavior.
+Inertia is particularly plausible in this case, where acquisitions are almost completely opaque from the point of view of the viewer: changes in ownership do not lead to changes to the station's non-news programming, nor are they generally reflected in changes to salient features of local news programs such as their anchors, airtimes, or visual branding.

-5.4 Strategic Stations' and Groups' Responses
+5.4 Strategic Station and Group Responses

 Our triple-differences specification has the advantage of allowing us to improve identification by flexibly controlling for media market specific trends.
-However, it comes at the cost of potentially masking responses from same media market stations that are not themselves acquired by a conglomerate but might be responding to the new actor in the market.
+However, it comes at the cost of potentially masking responses from same-media-market stations that are not themselves acquired by a conglomerate but might be responding to the new entrant in the market.

-Our results suggest that strategic response from other stations when a conglomerate enters a DMA are limited.
+Our results suggest that strategic responses from other stations when a conglomerate enters a DMA are limited.
 In general, our differences-in-differences and triple-differences specifications tend to yield fairly similar estimates.
-This hints to the fact that same-DMA stations are likely to follow similar content and advertising strategies as non-treated stations in other DMAs, as they offer similar counterfactuals.
+This suggests that same-DMA stations are likely to follow similar content and advertising strategies as non-treated stations in other DMAs, as they offer similar counterfactual comparisons.